Google

 The Power Elite

-But this evolution-is-over line of thinking forgets that evolution is always adaptation to environment.
-So long as living conditions change, evolution will have to proceed.
-Otherwise the theory makes no sense.
-Technology not only changes living conditions, but does so radically and at an accelerating pace.
-As a result, human evolution actually should be accelerating.
-And in fact this is what more recent research shows.
 An AP article from January 2008 summarizes the new thinking: "Science fiction writers have suggested a future Earth populated by a blend of all races into a common human form.
 In real life, the reverse seems to be happening.
 People are evolving more rapidly than in the distant past, with residents of various continents becoming increasingly different from one another, researchers say."
 An audio interview with one of the researchers is available HERE.
+(Curiously, commentators avoid commenting on the lack of mixing among socioeconomic strata.)

-This is an odd course of events.
-How many sciences, in making predictions, and thus establishing their merit as sciences, are given so much leeway to get things so wrong?
-How can evolution theory get away with predictions that oscillate so wildly—from the cessation of human evolution to its acceleration—within the span of one generation of researchers?
-Can a theory so imprecise rest on a solid theoretical footing?
-Some foundation of the theory must need to be reformulated to accommodate the sudden about face.
+This is an odd turn of events.
+How many sciences, in making predictions and establishing their street cred, enjoy so much leeway to get things so wrong?
+How can evolution theory get away with predictions that oscillate so wildly—from the cessation of human evolution to its acceleration—within the span of a single generation of researchers?
+Can a theory so erratic in its conclusions rest on a solid theoretical ground?
+(Then again, a profligate prognosticator is bound to get something right.)

 Modes of Speciation